IBM/maximo-visual-inspection-table/README.md

 - Enter "Name" and "Location" and then click "Next"

-- Enter the following IBM Visual Insights credentials in the "Global Settings" section.
+- Enter the following IBM Maximo Visual Inspection credentials in the "Global Settings" section.
 These should be included in your Welcome Letter received when you activated the Visual Insights service
   - URL
   - Username
   - Password